Tamati Ellison: Marriage

 In June 2011 he married Meremaraea Cowan at a vineyard in Martinborough.
 He first saw a picture of Meremaraea when he was a teenager at the home of his rugby coach, who also happened to be her uncle.
 Instead of wedding gifts they requested that guests donate to the Red Cross appeals for the Christchurch earthquake and the disaster in Japan.
-They have three children.
+They have six children.